ITfoxtec/FoxIDs/docs/get-started.md

 Configure your application with the `Authority`, `Client ID` and `Client secret`.
 You are presented with a detailed configuration view then you close the pop-up.
 If needed you can find the OpenID Connect (OIDC) Discovery endpoint and do configuration changes.

 Open you application and start the login flow.
-You are then redirected to the FoxIDs login prompt where you can create a new test user.
+You are then redirected to the FoxIDs login prompt where you can select to create a new test user.

+> Each environment has a separate user store.
+You cannot log in with your administrator user, which only exists in the master environment.
+Therefore, you need to create a new or the same user in the test environment.

 ![Create test user](images/get-started-test-user.png)